brsr/antitile/README.md

 Create a quadrilateral-faced similar grid subdivision polyhedron, put it into canonical form (so the faces are all flat), and color it using Conway's Game of Life with random initial condition:

 	sgs.py -a 5 -b 3 cube.off | canonical | off_color test.off -f n | cellular.py -v -b=3 -s=2,3
+	view_off.py cellular100.off
-	view_off.py cellular100.off #or whatever if it reaches steady state early
+	# or whatever the last file is if it reaches steady state early

-`sgs.py` can subdivide (Class I and II) non-orientable surfaces too.
-Here, the base is a mobius strip-like surface with 12 faces:
+`sgs.py` can subdivide non-orientable surfaces too, at least for Class I and II subdivisions.
+Here, the base is a Möbius strip-like surface with 12 faces:

 	unitile2d 2 -s m -w 4 -l 1 | sgs.py -a 2 -b 2 -n | view_off.py

 A quadrilateral balloon polyhedra, which happens to resemble a peeled coconut:

-    balloon.py 8 -pq | view_off.py
+    balloon.py 8 -pql | view_off.py

 ## For Contributors
 This code makes heavy use of vectorized operations on NumPy multidimensional arrays, which are honestly pretty impenetrable until you get familiar with them.
 (And, uh, even after that.)
 I use the convention that the last axis of an array specifies the spatial coordinates: